sasoria/astro-microfrontends-ssr-distributed/README.md

 # astro-microfrontends-server-islands

 This demo takes advantage of Server Islands to do server-side composition of microfrontends.
 Each microfrontend is an Astro app that fetches data from an API and is server-sider rendered.
-The fetches are non-blockable to the content in the shell app.

 ## Features